Blog

 • Ready-made connector: A packaged integration built for two specific systems.
 Faster than custom API work, less maintenance than one-off builds.
 SuiteFleet falls in this category for SAP environments.

-What Most SAP Integrations Actually Look Like
+What Most SAP TMS Integrations Actually Look Like

 When a vendor says they integrate with SAP, the integration typically covers four data flows.
 Understanding these helps you evaluate how complete and reliable the connection actually is.